maxzheng/great-life-guide/double.md

 Therefore, to bring out the best of people, you must manage compassionately.
 The greater the number of people that you extend your compassion to, the greater your leadership.
 The greatest leadership extends compassion to everyone. :heart:

+A word of caution, as Fred Kofman told Jeff once:

+> Compassion without wisdom is foolish.
+Wisdom without compassion is ruthless.

 Empowerments
 ------------